Updated May 10th, 2021

 Visiting the Health Center

 The Health Center remain open and staffed by a team of registered nurses.
 While we expect most campers will stay healthy throughout the summer, occasionally campers may become ill or injured at camp.
 We have a professionally staffed Health Center at camp and our Standing Orders will be adapted accordingly.
-A more detailed description of Health Center Operations will be available in the spring.

 There will be a separate quarantine area for individuals exhibiting symptoms associated with COVID-19 while at camp.
 Should any members of our community exhibit COVID-19 symptoms or if COVID-19 is confirmed through testing, one or more dedicated nurses will be assigned to those individuals under quarantine.